29-Year-Old Outfielder – Toronto Blue Jays

 Saunders was brought in from Seattle to lock down the Blue Jays' left field job, but a knee injury sustained in spring training set off an unfortunate chain of events for the 29-year-old.
 Originally t...

 Michael Saunders Contract Information:

-Agreed to a one-year, $2.875 million contract with the Blue Jays in January 2015, avoiding arbitration.
+Agreed to terms on a one-year, $2.9M deal with the Blue Jays in Jan.
+2016, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Michael Saunders – simply subscribe now.

 |Sep.
 29||@Bal||Did not play.|

 |Sep.
 25||TB||Did not play.|